sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

     * logging -> For remote-server, network-instance support is added.
 Files & VTY containers are added newly
     * memory -> used and free leaves are added.

- * New features added in recent version -
+ * New features added in latest version -
     * license
     * mac-address
     * hashing